 Physician Resource Links

-Baltimore County Dept. of Health and the Baltimore County Police Department offer a drug “take back” program in Baltimore County.
+Baltimore County Deptartment of Health and Police Department offer a drug “take back” program in Baltimore County.
 Take your prescription drugs to any of the 10 police precincts for a safe and environmentally friendly way to dispose of prescription medications.

 Prescription Drug Take back Program